jedevc/fyp-report/report.md

 Finally, with all the rest of the code produced, we prepend all the required headers for the program, as determined during graph traversal.
 Then the final result can be output to a C file.
-As a final finishing touch, the C code is optionally run through `clang-format` (citation), by default, using the webkit style to provide a more consistent styling.
+As a final finishing touch, the C code is optionally run through `clang-format` [@clang-format], by default, using the webkit style to provide a more consistent styling.

 ## Environments